lif31up/prototypical-network/README.md

   return prototypes
 ```

-### Euclidean Distance / Model Definition
+### Euclidean Distance and Forward
-The model architecture doesn't use any pooling layers but residual connections.
-The use of residual connections in FSL approaches like Prototypical Networks has been proven to stabilize the learning process. `forward` outputs softmax vectors of negative distance to the prototypes which is optimized by SGD.
+The model outputs a hot vector having euclidean distances through each prototypes—they are represented as negative softmax ratio (following the original paper), which is operated by `torch.CrossEntrpyLoss`'s interal logic.
+It is worthy mentioned that it employees simple skip connection (residual connection).

 ```python
 class ProtoNet(nn.Module):
   def forward(self, x, prototypes):